tomhendra/dotfiles/README.md

 ## Pre-Installation

-- Backup premium fonts to iCloud.
+- Backup premium fonts to Dropbox.
-- Backup any required application preferences to `~/.dotfiles/preferences`.
+- Backup any required application preferences to `~/Dropbox/Preferences`.
 - Ensure `~/.dotfiles` & `~/Dev` repos are up-to-date & pushed to GitHub.

 ## Installation